 You can break the vicious circle by adopting some of the following strategies when you feel a nicotine craving coming on:

-In the THAT’S IT, I QUIT! section, you’ll learn innovative and effective strategies to get through your nicotine cravings without smoking.
+In the Register to I QUIT NOW section, you’ll learn innovative and effective strategies to get through your nicotine cravings without smoking.
 For now, keep exploring the three parts of this section as they will prepare you to get the most from it.

 You would like to have support from smoking cessation professionals to help you quit smoking, but you don’t know which service to turn to?
 Learn more about the I QUIT NOW services and their free personalized support via online help, by phone, in person or by text message.